cedadev/stac-generator/docs/source/item_generator/user_guide/orientation.rst

 Orientation
 ===========

-The Item Generator is part of a framework defined by the `Asset Scanner <https://cedadev.github.io/asset-scanner/>`_ and is build to be modular and extensible.
-This can be confusing for new users but this guide helps to act as an orientation to help new users understand what this package can do and how the pieces fit together.
+The Item Generator is part of a framework defined by the :ref:`Asset Scanner <index:asset scanner>` and is build to be modular and extensible.
+This can be confusing for new users but this guide aims to act as an orientation to help new users understand what this package can do and how the pieces fit together.

 There are various pluggable pieces: